fncbook/fnc/chapter1/stability.md

 ```{index} subtractive cancellation
 ```

-{numref}`Demo %s <demo-stability-quadbad>` suggests that the venerable quadratic formula is an *unstable* means of computing roots in finite precision.
+@demo-stability-quadbad suggests that the venerable quadratic formula is an *unstable* means of computing roots in finite precision.
 The roots themselves were not sensitive to the data or arithmetic—it's the specific computational path we chose that caused the huge growth in errors.

 We can confirm this conclusion by finding a different path that avoids subtractive cancellation.
 A little algebra using {eq}`quadform` confirms the additional formula $x_1x_2=c/a$.
 So given one root $r$, we compute the other root using $c/ar$, which has only multiplication and division and therefore creates no numerical trouble.